 Once you've picked a tool, getting your first sequence running is a straightforward process.
 It breaks down into four simple steps, all manageable right from your inbox.
 You don't need to be a technical expert to automate your follow-ups and get more replies.
 Let's walk through exactly how to set it up.

-Connect Your Tool to Gmail
+First, Connect Your Tool to Gmail

 Your standard Gmail account can't send automated sequences on its own.
 You'll need a sales engagement tool to add that functionality.
 Most of these tools work as a Chrome extension that plugs directly into your Gmail interface, so you don't have to learn a new app.
 The setup is usually quick: you install the extension, grant it permission to access your Gmail account, and you’re ready to go.
 The best tools feel like a natural part of your inbox, not a clunky add-on.
 This integration is key, because if a tool makes you switch tabs constantly, you're less likely to use it.

-Build Your First Sequence
+Next, Build Your First Email Sequence

 With your tool connected, you can build your first sequence.
 This is where you write the series of emails you want to send.
 Inside Gmail, you’ll be able to add contacts to a new sequence and create each step, or "stage."
 A simple sequence might have three to five emails.
 Write each one, using personalization variables like {first_name} or {company} to make your outreach feel personal.
 You can also build multi-channel sequences that include steps for LinkedIn connection requests or phone calls, giving you a complete plan for reaching out to a prospect.

-Set Your Timing and Triggers
+Set Your Timing and Automation Triggers

 A sequence isn't just a series of emails; it's a smart system.
 The next step is to define the timing and rules.
 You'll set the delay between each stage, like waiting three business days before sending the second email.
 More importantly, you need to set exit criteria.
 Your tool should automatically stop the sequence for a contact if they reply to an email or book a meeting.
 This is non-negotiable.
 Sending a "just checking in" email to someone who already replied is a bad look.
 Good AI-powered workflows handle this for you, so you never have to worry about sending an awkward, unnecessary follow-up.

-Test Your Sequence Before Sending
+Don't Skip This Step: Test Your Sequence

 Before you hit "send" on a sequence for a real prospect, you need to test it.
 This is a critical step that many people skip.
 A good tool will let you send the entire sequence to yourself or a teammate.
 This allows you to check for any mistakes.
 Are the personalization fields working correctly?
 Do all the links go to the right place?
 Is the formatting clean?
 Seeing the emails exactly as your recipient will helps you catch small errors that can make a big difference in how professional you look.
 Take the extra five minutes to run a test.
 It’s always worth it.

-Best Practices for Sequences That Get Replies
+How to Write Sequences That Actually Get Replies

 A good sequence starts a conversation.
 The goal is to get replies from the right people, which means every step needs to be intentional.
 By focusing on a few key principles, you can build sequences that feel personal and actually get a response.
 Here’s how to build a sequence that books a meeting.

-Write Subject Lines That Get Opened
+Write a Subject Line That Gets Your Email Opened

 Your subject line has one job: get the email opened.
 The best way to do this is with clarity, not cleverness.
 Your reader should instantly know what the email is about and why it matters.
 Start with an action-oriented verb to create a sense of purpose.
 For example, instead of "Checking In," try "Quick question about your team's Q3 goals."
 This direct approach respects the reader's time and is far more likely to earn a click than a vague subject line that gets lost in a crowded inbox.